-I mentioned local steering committees as champions.
-My research colleague Raul Roman went to South Africa to study the telecenters that had been created there by the Government.
-He reports that, in his judgement, the main reason for the extraordinary reputation of the Gasaleka Telecenter as one of the most active and vibrant in South Africa is Masilo Mokobane, the director of the project.
-In spite of nagging infrastructure and economic problems, Raul discovered him to be a telecenter visionary.
+We mentioned local steering committees as champions.
+We discovered in South Africa that the main reason for the extraordinary reputation of the Gasaleka Telecenter as one of the most active and vibrant in South Africa is Masilo Mokobane, the director of the project.
+In spite of nagging infrastructure and economic problems, we discovered him to be a telecenter visionary.
 Mokobane personifies what we call a "champion."
 The obscurity and abstractness of the "Information Society" requires the missionary zeal of individuals who can translate and demonstrate the relevance and application of these kinds of concepts to the realities of the community.
 And for the innovator to be from the community itself increases the credibility and potential spreading of the telecenter initiative.
-As we interviewed participants in the Canadian program, it was clear that champions were vital to a community's decision to establish a CAP site, and to helping it mature.
+As we interviewed key persons in the Canadian program, it was clear that champions were vital to a community's decision to establish a community access site, and to helping it mature.